B0sh/x-quest/README.md

 x-quest
 =======

 You are an X that goes on a Quest.
-X Quest